 Welcome to the Montgomery College

-IMPORTANT: The schedule for Fall 2014 Nursing Program Information Sessions has been posted.
+IMPORTANT: The schedule for Spring 2015 Information Sessions has been posted.

 Nursing is a dynamic combination of art and science applied to meeting the needs of individuals and their significant others throughout the life cycle and along the health‑illness continuum.
 Using the nursing process, in combination with knowledge from the humanities and the biological, physical and behavioral sciences, the nurse promotes wellness, assists with the restoration and maintenance of health or adaptation to chronic illness, and provides comfort to the dying.